 How to get prepared

-Before you plan to sell your home and buy another, check whether you’re likely to be able to port your mortgage or qualify for a new one.
+Before you plan to sell a house with a mortgage and buy another, check whether you’re likely to be able to port or qualify for a new one.

 When preparing to buy a house, you’ll need to provide the address and details of the one you’re looking to buy a house in order to get a mortgage offer.
 So, get the ball rolling and ensure you’re prepared.